18 August 2017

 Controlled loads are usually separate items on your electricity bill.
 Since they are separately wired and run at predictable times, you can usually get cheaper rates for them under a controlled load tariff provided the electricity is restricted to certain periods, usually off-peak.
 Your off-peak hours will vary from retailer to retailer, but are generally overnight and during weekends.
 If you've got a mystery item you've not understood on your bill that might well be a controlled load.

 How do I find out if I'm being billed for a controlled load?

 Controlled load tariffs are called different things depending on where you live.
 Different retailers might also use different names too.

 Here's a list of the common names in different states and territories:

-QLD - Tariff 31 or Tariff 33
+Tariff 31 or Tariff 33

-What if I'm not on a special Tariff for my controlled load Appliances?
+What if I'm not on a special tariff for my controlled load appliances?

-Check out the Energy Made Easy website for controlled load plans in your area.
+Search on our Energy Made Easy website for controlled load plans in your area.
 If you see a plan that you're interested in, have a chat with the retailer.
 You might need to change your metering setup to make use of the plan, which might cost money to do.
 The retailer should be able to advise you about this.